open-energy-transition/Oh-my-Grid/docs/tools.md

 ## <div class="stradegy-header">Technical Mapping Strategies</div></h2>

-### <div class="tools-header">Data and maps as hint layers</div></h3>
+### <div class="tools-header">Offical Data and Maps</div></h3>

-In order to map more effectively, it is recommended to try and find maps and datasets that can help you find power lines, substations and power plants.
-National transmission system operators sometimes have publicly available maps, which can help you visualise the current state of the grid, and locate what is missing in OSM.
+In order to map more effectively, it is recommended to use maps and datasets that can help you find missing power lines, substations and power plants.
+Most National transmission system operators provide publicly available maps, which can help you to estimate the coverage of the grid, and locate what is missing in OSM.
 Furthermore, having the names of substations can also help locate them.

 <div style="float: right; margin: 5px 0 20px 20px; width: 350px;">
     <img src="../images/bangladeshawesome.jpg" class="img-border" alt="GEM Angola Data Example in JOSM">